dsjove/3DPrinterCam/README.md

 Much of the code is cribbed from: [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) That project does a lot more than what we need and not exactly what we need.
 Despite being a global-variable mess, it is an excellent source.

 I have not yet run an end to end time-lapse.
 Creating a timelapse is possible using the Arduino IDE Serial Monitor and curl/browser.
-The Serial read code does not cooperate well when the serial bus is flooded with data; needs to be reimplemented.
+The cables I have do not appear to send serial data from printer to ESP32 :-(

 ## Images
 ![Hardware](Hardware.jpeg)